Guessing random additive noise decoding with symbol reliability information (SRGRAND): Empirical Performance Evaluation

-\tb{ While RM codes only exist for $n$ being a power of $2$, BCH codes only exist for $n$ being a power of $2$ less one.
-BCH codes, which were developed later than RM codes, are also broadly used and have their own well-established specific hard detection decoder, BM decoding \cite{shu2004}.
-For a rate $0.83$, BCH$[127,106]$ Fig.~\ref{fig:7} reports BLER as a function of $\epsilon$, as well as RLCs of the same rate.
+For a rate $0.83$, BCH $[127,106]$ Fig.~\ref{fig:7} reports BLER as a function of $\epsilon$, as well as RLCs of the same rate.
 The results mirror those found for RM codes, where the dedicated hard detection decoder provides similar performance to the universal GRANDAB and the provision of symbol reliability information leads SRGRANDAB to significantly outperform both.
-As with RM codes, RLCs, which can only be efficiently decoded with the GRAND approach, lead to similar block error rates as the BCH code with essentially identical complexity for both.
-The latter is not surprising as the complexity of GRANDAB and SRGRANDAB is largely dominated by properties of the noise rather than those of the code-book. }
+As with RM codes, RLCs, which can only be efficiently decoded with the GRAND approach, lead to similar BLERs as the BCH code with essentially identical complexity for both.
+The latter is not surprising as the complexity of GRANDAB and SRGRANDAB is largely dominated by properties of the noise rather than those of the codebook.
+These results suggest that for BLER performance of moderate-redundancy codes, the accuracy of the decoding mechanism is more important than the codebook structure, opening up a rich palette of code sizes and rates for URLLC in a single algorithmic instantiation.